A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 For many Simulink blocks, you can specify a range of valid values for the output signals.
 Simulink provides a diagnostic for detecting when blocks generate signals that exceed their specified ranges during simulation.
 For details, see Signal Ranges.

 To detect signal compatibility errors before running a simulation, update the diagram.
-In the Simulink Editor, select Simulation > Update Diagram.

 The Signal Builder block displays interchangeable groups of signal sources.
 Use the Signal Builder to create or edit groups of signals and to switch the groups into and out of a model.